Madeleine Tress: Political activism

 Tress was a longtime resident of San Francisco who was very civically active on behalf of a variety of civil rights issues.
 Tress was a longtime gay rights activist.
 Her papers are housed at the ONE National Gay & Lesbian Archives and the University of Southern California.
 Additional materials related to Tress's activism are available at the San Francisco Public Library as part of the Len Evans papers.

 Participation in LGBT marches

 Tress and her partner Jan Sibley attended LGBT marches in San Francisco yearly starting in 1983.
-They also attended the 1983 LGBT March on Washington.
+They also attended the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
 In Rainbows on My Ceiling, she documented her participation in this march writing, "Gays had just been barred from the military.
 Cammemeyer was kicked out of the Army for being a lesbian and thousands of gay men were dying of AIDS...It was the right time to tell Washington how we felt."